Fushimi Inari-Taisha in Kyoto

 Facts & Figures

-The head shrine of Inari represents app.
-40000 Inari shrines throughout Japan.
+The head shrine of Inari represents approx. 40000 Inari shrines throughout Japan.
 The shrine was dedicated to the gods of rice and sake and as the patron of prosperity in business.
 Btw each of the vermilion torii gates was a donation by individuals and companies.
 This tradition started during the Edo period (1603 - 1868).
-If you are interested to donate it will cost you "only" 1 million yen for such a gate.
-Many fox statues (kitsune), altars and fountains are visible all over the shrine complex.
-Foxes are considered as Inari's messengers of the gods (deities) with magical powers.
+If you are interested in donating it will cost you "only" 1 million yen for such a gate.
+Many fox statues (kitsune), altars, and fountains are visible all over the shrine complex.
+Foxes are considered Inari's messengers of the gods (deities) with magical powers.
 If you look closely some of the foxes holding a key in their mouths.
 These are symbols of the keys for rice granaries (storehouses), which they have to protect.

 • Fushimi Inari-Taisha: